alicebob/gonix/README.md

-Experiment to keep the Go build cache around for Go projects which use Nix and vendor their modules.
+Small nix file to keep the Go build cache around for Go projects which use Nix and vendor their modules.

 Status: seems to work.